ADAPhilippines/ADAPH.TxSubmit/README.md

 # Cardano Tx Submission Service

 A micro-service that accepts Cardano transactions and relays it to [cardano-submit-api](https://github.com/input-output-hk/cardano-node/tree/master/cardano-submit-api).
-The goal is to intercept the transaction and provide statistics / customization on how to handle the relay flow.
+The goal is to intercept the transaction and provide statistics / customization on how to handle the submission flow.

  ![ADAPH-TX-SUBMIT](/wwwroot/images/tx-submit.png)